Improved Cauchy-characteristic evolution system for high-precision numerical relativity waveforms: Acknowledgments

 \section{Acknowledgments}

 We thank Kevin Barkett, Michael Boyle, Dante Iozzo, Bela Szilagyi, and Jeff Winicour for valuable discussions and suggestions regarding this project.
 We thank Harald Pfeiffer for suggestions improving the presentation in this paper.
+We thank Sizheng Ma for his attention to detail in pointing out equation errors in the first published version of this work.
 This work was supported in part by the Sherman Fairchild Foundation and by NSF Grants No. PHY-1708212, No. PHY-1708213, and No. OAC-1931266 at Caltech and NSF Grants No. PHY-1912081 and No. OAC-1931280 at Cornell.